Leonardo's Rivellino: Rediscovery

-Towards the end of the twentieth century, after several changes of ownership of the site, the current owners reevaluated the sector with a proposal for urban redevelopment.
+Towards the end of the 20th century, after several changes of ownership of the site, the current owners reevaluated the sector with a proposal for urban redevelopment.
 The current grounds, in fact, made up of houses in the historic core adjacent to the castle, allowed a better distribution of the surfaces.
-On the other hand, Il Rivellino, already for centuries stripped of its past as a military installation and used as a deposit for adjacent buildings, was now relegated to an anonymous pentagonal construction and difficult to use precisely by virtue of its obsolete shape.
+On the other hand, the rivellino, already for centuries stripped of its past as a military installation and used as a deposit for adjacent buildings, was now relegated to an anonymous pentagonal construction and difficult to use precisely by virtue of its obsolete shape.
 The solid rock construction, the remarkable arches as well as the stable temperature made the current owners understand the possibility of using this space as a cellar for fine wines.
 It was precisely this request for the change of destination and redevelopment that gave rise to what is probably the most relevant architectural discovery of the decade.
-The Cantonal law, in fact, obliges the owners of grounds adjacent to architectural heritages and historical nuclei to make a brief historical research on the past of these spaces, before being able to proceed with a possible modification.
+The cantonal law, in fact, obliges the owners of grounds adjacent to architectural heritages and historical nuclei to make a brief historical research on the past of these spaces, before being able to proceed with a possible modification.

 This brief research brought out the military past of the fortress, and after seven years of research, the military historian and Leonardist Marino Viganò managed to attribute the construction to the famous architect, engineer, Renaissance artist, publishing his discoveries in the volume Leonardo in Locarno.

 After these aspects, the current owners of the site decided not to continue with the conversion as a winery, but rather to homage to the architectural discovery and its designer by using the Leonardo building as a contemporary art gallery, founding the Rivellino LDV gallery.